Easy Sourdough Waffles (Made With Starter Discard)

 - 1/2 tsp baking soda

 - 1 1/2 tsp baking powder

 - 1 tbsp butter, melted and cooled (or neutral oil for dairy-free)

 - 1 tsp vanilla extract

-- In a large bowl, mix together dry ingredients.
-Add wet ingredients and stir until just combined.
+- In a large bowl, mix together dry ingredients (flour, cornstarch, baking soda, baking powder and salt).

-- Spray or brush a hot waffle iron with coconut oil.
-Pour batter into waffle iron and cook according to manufacturer's directions.
+- Spray or brush a hot waffle iron with oil.
+Pour batter into waffle iron and cook according to the instructions.

-- Serve waffles with maple syrup, whipped cream and berries.
+- Serve waffles with maple syrup, butter, whipped cream, or berries.

 - Your starter discard does not need to be active or recently fed for this recipe.

 - Tapioca or arrowroot starch may be used in place of cornstarch.